fusion809/fusion809.github.io-old2/_posts/TE/atom.md

 * Intuitive and easy to learn.
 * Support for a wide range of different computer languages.
 * Displays directory structure in (left) side panel.
+* Very feature-packed, so feature packed it can be used as both a text editor and an IDE

 ### Disadvantages (Cons)
-* Slow to start, although with the release of version 1.3.0 the start time has been supposedly cut by 20-30%.[^1] Atom can be installed via three major methods on Sabayon: adding an overlay with Layman that contains an Atom ebuild and then installing this package with Portage or manually building the program from source code or via installing it using Entropy.
+* Slow to start, although with the release of version 1.3.0 the start time has been supposedly cut by 20-30%.[^1] I personally have not noticed any such improvement, although I cannot say for certain I would even if there was such an improvement.
+Atom can be installed via three major methods on Sabayon: adding an overlay with Layman that contains an Atom ebuild and then installing this package with Portage or manually building the program from source code or installing it using Entropy.
 I usually prefer to install using Entropy, via issuing the command:
-* Must be installed via one of two fairly error-prone methods, or a third experimental method.

 ### Ratings
 {% include_relative TE/atom-ratings.html %}